siju-s/TradeList/Demos/Sprint2.md

 ## Project : Tradelist (Sprint 2)
-* Contributers : Siju Sakaria, Yashasvi Mutteneni, Mansi Singh, Sharwari Marathe
+* Contributors : Siju Sakaria, Yashasvi Mutteneni, Mansi Singh, Sharwari Marathe

 ## Backend
 The programming language used is Golang.
 ORM library for Golang used is GORM and the database used is SQLite.